Fields

 Produces a value according to a Gelly code snippet using other field values.

-For more infromation, see our computed fields guide
+For more information, see our computed fields guide

-When making API calls to write data, Gadget provides structured error messages that clearly indicate what data was invalid.
+When making API calls to write data, Gadget provides structured error messages that indicate what data is invalid.
 These error messages can be presented directly to users, helping guide them in correcting the problematic data.

 Validations play a crucial role in maintaining data integrity and ensuring that only valid and coherent data is stored in your system.
 They serve as a safeguard against incorrect or incompatible data and facilitate a smooth user experience by providing clear feedback on data entry errors.